kubernetes/minikube/site/content/en/docs/contrib/building/binaries.md

 ```
 and minikube binary will be available in ./out/minikube

-## Alternative ways to build minikube
+## build minikube in docker

 if you have issues runninng make due to tooling issue you can run the make in "docker"
 ```shell
 MINIKUBE_BUILD_IN_DOCKER=y make
 ```

+## build binaries for other platforms
-if you wanted to build binaries for all platforms  (cross-compile) to/from different operating systems:
+if you wanted to build binaries for all platforms -linux,darwin,windows (cross-compile) to/from different operating systems:

 ```shell
 MINIKUBE_BUILD_IN_DOCKER=y make cross